Step-by-Step: ITI to B.Tech for a Secure Engineering Career

 "If you're aiming for a government job and want to build a solid career in mechanical engineering, consider this smart and secure path: Start with an ITI course in Fitter, then pursue a Diploma in Mechanical Engineering, followed by a BE/B.Tech in Mechanical Engineering.
 This step-by-step approach ensures job security from the ground up.
 Even if you're unable to crack higher-level competitive exams, qualifying for lower-level exams will still secure you a job.
 Once employed, you'll never face unemployment, and you can continue preparing for higher-level exams without wasting time.
 Even if you don’t land a top-tier post initially, departmental promotions can take you there—especially since you’ve already prepared academically for it."

 This strategy isn’t limited to mechanical engineering.
-You can apply the same model in other fields too for example:
+You can apply the same model in other fields too, for example:

 ITI Electrician → Diploma in Electrical → BE/B.Tech in Electrical